 Personal Electric/Battery-Operated Pump: When you are expressing on a regular basis or find the idea of a manual pump unappealing, small personal pumps which run on battery and/or mains power are a great option.
-More affordable than ongoing rental, some models offer reliable pumping of one and/or both breasts in around 15-20 minutes, and are a great option for pumping during your work day.
+More affordable than ongoing rental, some models offer reliable pumping of one and/or both breasts in around 15-20 minutes, and are a great option for pumping during your workday.
 Quality does vary and you tend to get what you pay for.
 Designed as single-user products, pre-loved pumps can pose hygiene issues and cross-infection risk.

-Hospital-Grade Rental Pumps: Used by NICU mothers, maternity wards and available for hire, these pumps are intended to be used by multiple users over many years.
+Hospital-Grade Rental Pumps: Used by NICU mothers, maternity wards, and available for hire, these pumps are intended to be used by multiple users over many years.
 Their design reduces any risk of cross-infection and users have their own individual milk collection kit to connect to the pump.
-For mothers of premature babies, as part of a management plan for ongoing breastfeeding problems, women working full-time and mothers exclusively pumping breastmilk, these pumps are larger than the personal alternatives but are also more powerful.
+For mothers of premature babies, as part of a management plan for ongoing breastfeeding problems, women working full-time, and mothers exclusively pumping breastmilk, these pumps are larger than the personal alternatives but are also more powerful.

-Double-Pumping: When you want to maximise the amount of milk you pump or time is a restraint, choosing a breast pump which expresses both breasts at the same time will help.
+Double-Pumping: When you want to maximize the amount of milk you pump or time is a restraint, choosing a breast pump which expresses both breasts at the same time will help.
 Some even offer “hands-free” options, so you can eat your lunch while you pump!

 Breast Pump Tip #4: Take Time To Learn

-Pumping is a bit like riding a bike, tying your shoe laces or learning to dance!
+Pumping is a bit like riding a bike, tying your shoelaces, or learning to dance!

 When you first begin expressing, it will feel awkward, and you may feel you will never perfect the technique.

-Just as when you breastfeed, your milk needs to let-down to flow.
+Just as when you breastfeed, your milk needs to let down to flow.